Policy Matrix

 Within the table view, you can still view, edit, and set policies as active or simulation (depending on the current state.)
 Simply click on the three dots to the right of the policy to view what actions are available.
 For Return-Path Policies, you can only view the policy, which will allow you to then click through to the main policy.
 For Active and Simulated policies, more options are available to the user that are context dependent.

-Starting with Cloud Control Center 15.2, you can multi-select cells in order to apply the same policy across and between multiple Policy Groups rapidly.
-To enable multi-select, click the Multi-select at the top right corner of the Policy Matrix.
+The Policy Matrix offers the ability to multi-select cells in order to apply the same policy across and between multiple Policy Groups rapidly.
+To enable multi-select, click the Multiselect at the top right corner of the Policy Matrix.
 Once you are in Multi-Select mode you have several options to select multiple cells at once:

 • Click a column or row to highlight the entire column or row